 I stayed in the town of Monte di Procida where I stayed with my friend inside her family’s Italy house next to her grandpa’s.
 Before I came there, I really didn’t know what to expect except for having a feel for the Italian culture because of being exposed to it while growing up with my friend and being around her family and around my boyfriend’s culture.
 I actually learned the language of Italian for 3 years in high school and some in college but it will never even get close to even being fluent or close to the dialect language but it’s certainly nice and useful to know a couple basics.

-I spent 2 weeks there (it’s actually pretty long for a vacation) and to me, the whole experience was such a culture shock.
+I spent 2 weeks there and to me, the whole experience of vacationing there was such a culture shock.
 It was the first country I’ve been to that had a completely different primary language but thanks to having friends over there that knows English and Italian, they were able to help me out and translate things for me.
-I do think the country is beautiful and there’s so much things that I’ve learned from being 4,298 miles away from home.
+I do think the country is beautiful and there’s so much things that I’ve learned from being 4,298 miles away from home and found many positive things about the visit.

-Instead of writing a series of posts for Italy, which I could have done, I decided to simplify my experiences since I spent 2 weeks there, so along with my iPhone taken pictures, here are things that I’ve learned:
+Instead of writing a series of posts for Italy, I decided to simplify my experiences since I spent 2 weeks there, so along with my iPhone pictures, here are reasons why YOU should visit Naples, Italy:

 The whole city is surrounded by water.